-There are so many interesting stories out there and unfortunately we don’t have the time to cover all of them.
-With our section “Worth reading” we provide you every now and then with a few links to interesting articles of other publications:
+There are so many interesting stories out there, and unfortunately we don’t have the time to cover all of them.
+With our section “Worth reading”, we provide you every now and then with a few links to interesting articles from other publications:

-The Samwer brothers (Rocket Internet) have just pulled together “double digit funding” for their Square clone.
-PayLeven is a straight-up copy of Square: a matchbox-sized dongle that fits into the top of an iPhone or iPad and can let people make payments by reading the magnetic stripe on cards.
-Continue reading and visit GigaOm.
+The Samwer brothers (of Rocket Internet) have just pulled together “double digit funding” for their Square clone.
+PayLeven is a straight-up copy of Square, a matchbox-sized dongle that fits into the top of an iPhone or iPad, allowing payments via the magnetic stripe on cards.
+Continue reading on GigaOm (Update – February 2023: The startup seems to be no longer in business under this website and we therefore deactivated the link).

-The Milan based startup Beintoo, which has a loyalty rewards and monetization platform for mobile games, apps, and sites, has secured $5 million in Series A funding led by Italian VC firm Innogest Capital.
-Beintoo has managed to get itself onto 10m direct users spanning 100m devices in less than a year.
+The Milan-based startup Beintoo, which has a loyalty rewards and monetization platform for mobile games, apps, and sites, has secured $5 million in Series A funding led by Italian VC firm Innogest Capital.
+Beintoo has managed to get itself 10 million direct users spanning 100 million devices in less than a year.
 Visit TechCrunch to find out more.

-Celine Schmahl, the CEO and co-founder of Qipoqo lived and studied and sowed the seeds of her startup in Barcelona before moving back to Berlin.
-Check out her article on VentureVillage to find out what she thinks of the two cities’ startup scenes.
+Celine Schmahl, the CEO and co-founder of Qipoqo lived, studied and sowed the seeds of her startup in Barcelona before moving back to Berlin (Update – February 2023: The startup seems to be no longer in business under this website and we therefore deactivated the link).
+Check out her article on VentureVillage to find out what she thinks of the two cities’ startup scenes (Update – February 2023: The article seems to be not visible anymore, and we therefore deactivated the original link).

-The Berlin-based service broker Twago is back from the brink of bankruptcy with the closure of a financing round of about €2.25 million, backed by new investors Euro Serve Media (publishers of Germany’s Yellow Pages) and media-for-equity fund German Media Pool.
-Read more about it on VentureVillage.
+The Berlin-based service broker Twago is back from the brink of bankruptcy with the closure of a financing round of about €2.25 million, backed by new investors Euro Serve Media (the publishers of Germany’s Yellow Pages) and media-for-equity fund German Media Pool.
+Read more about it on VentureVillage (Update – February 2023: The article seems to be not visible anymore, and we therefore deactivated the original link).

 […] startup in the space of “cloud working”, completed its Series A with $ 3 million in funding last June and is now driving its expansion into other relevant markets like France. twago is not only aiming […]